InfoSecInnovations/concierge/README.md

 - Access the web app through your browser, not through the built-in VSCode one.

 This does offer the advantage of hot reloading and being able to use the debugger while testing authentication.

-### Launch script

-From the cloned project directory simply run `launch_dev.py`.

-You will be given the option to launch with CPU or GPU.

-`python launch_local.py` will build and launch the code in a Docker container as if it were the production environment, this allows you to locally test interactions between the containers.

-## Update to new release: development environment

-Clone the latest version of the repo.

-Repeat the process used during install.

 ## CLI ##